m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 ### Previous Experiments
-In Table~\ref{table:corr-resu-previous} we report the results of our two previous, preregistered, simulations\footnote{\url{http://aspredicted.org/blind.php?x=8gp2bt}, \url{https://aspredicted.org/blind.php?x=bg35x7}.
-For the results of the Locality simulations described in the first preregistration, see the Dependency Length Minimization results in Table~\ref{tab:all-predictions-1b}, with discussion in Section~\ref{sec:DLM}.} together with results from the main experiment.
+In Table~\ref{table:corr-resu-previous} we report the results of our two previous, preregistered, simulations (http://aspredicted.org/blind.php?x=8gp2bt, https://aspredicted.org/blind.php?x=bg35x7.
+For the results of the Locality simulations described in the first preregistration, see the Dependency Length Minimization results in Table~\ref{tab:all-predictions-1b}, with discussion in Section~\ref{sec:DLM}.) together with results from the main experiment.
 These experiments all had the same setup described in Section~\ref{sec:neural-architectures}, which was fixed before starting simulations; differences are that (1) one simulation places fully equal weight on parseability and predictability ($\lambda=1.0$), and (2) the final experiment uses three random seeds per grammar.
 Results across all three experiments agree; jointly optimizing grammars for parseability and predictability produces all eight correlations.